l-palermo/CV/README.md

 ## Skills

-#### Hard worker

-As an Architect hard work is a must.
-Long hours and deadlines are at a daily order as well as clients who change their mind at the last minute.
-Hard-work never scared me and has given me confidence to change career while bringing the same dedication to a new industry.

-#### Determination

-I am competitive with myself, always willing to challenge my personal limits and driven by improvement.
-Self-growth is a very important part of my personality.
-Nothing is impossible, with time and commitment everything can be achieved.

-#### Problem Solving

-The work of an Architect is mostly based on solving problems through design, both technical and conceptual.
-To approach a problem, I take time to consider the expected outcome, the logic behind the problem, the steps to get there and research appropriately.

 #### Quick learner

 I consider myself a quick learner.
 It doesn't take me long to learn new concepts or methods and applying them in real-life situations.